eclipse-cdt-cloud/cdt-cloud-blueprint/README.md

 ### Reporting Feature Requests and Bugs

-The features in Eclipse Theia Blueprint are based on Theia and the included extensions/plugins.
+The features in CDT.cloud Blueprint are based on Theia and the included extensions/plugins.
 For bugs in Theia please consider opening an issue in the [Theia project on Github](https://github.com/eclipse-theia/theia/issues/new/choose).
-Eclipse Theia Blueprint only packages existing functionality into a product and installers for the product.
-If you believe there is a mistake in packaging, something needs to be added to the packaging or the installers do not work properly, please [open an issue on Github](https://github.com/eclipse-theia/theia-blueprint/issues/new/choose) to let us know.
+CDT.cloud Blueprint only packages existing functionality into a product and installers for the product.
+If you believe there is a mistake in packaging, something needs to be added to the packaging or the installers do not work properly, please [open an issue on Github](https://github.com/eclipse-cdt-cloud/cdt-cloud-blueprint/issues/new/choose) to let us know.